mahsavakiliphotonic-web/agri-guide-ai/README.md

 > [!IMPORTANT]
 > **How to Test for Success:** Because this system uses RAG, its treatment expertise is specific to its indexed library.
 To see the full power of the system, **please use the "Library" tab as a guide.**
 >
-> Select a disease listed in the Library (e.g., *Potato Late Blight* or *Citrus Canker*) and use a corresponding image for analysis.
-The system will demonstrate its ability to find the exact scientific treatment from the indexed PDFs and present it in your chosen language.
+> Select a disease listed in the Library (e.g., *Potato Late Blight* or *Citrus Canker*).
+With Disease Search, you can download any image of the disease and use it for analysis.
+The system will demonstrate its ability to find the exact scientific treatment from the indexed PDFs and present it based on the language that you select in the settings section.

 ---